CUCentralAdvancement/giving-site-user-guide/web_requester/fund-pages.md

   button to see if you can add the fund.
     1. If you get an error message then follow the prompts and report it back in the Workfront issue.
 4. If no errors, copy request information into a new fund following [fund field instructions](#fund-fields).
+5. If requester asks to "hide the fund" or any other special instructions, look through the [special snowflakes](#special-snowflakes) section.

 ## Removing a Fund